Finding a Top Financial Advisor Firm in New Hampshire

 Named after its founder Dave Carlson, DL Carlson Investment Group, Inc. has been in business since 1989.
 The fee-only firm in Concord employs a team of advisors that includes one chartered financial analyst (CFA) and one chartered alternative investment analyst (CAIA).

-With a minimum $250,000 investment required, the firm serves more than twice as many individuals who are not high net worth as those who are.
-The firm's on-staff advisors also work with pension and profit-sharing plans, trusts, estates, charitable organizations and businesses.
+With a minimum $250,000 investment required, the firm serves both non-high-net-worth and high-net-worth individuals.
+The firm's on-staff advisors also work with pension and profit-sharing plans, charitable organizations and businesses.

 DL Carlson Investment Group Background